thasmo/vagrant.box/README.md

 ## Usage

 ### Hosts
-Virtual hosts in the `hosts directory` will be served by Nginx.
+Virtual hosts in the `hosts directory` will be served by the configured webserver.

+#### Nginx
 Files inside a host directory are publicly accessible except you create a sub-directory called `public`, `htdocs` or `httpdocs` which makes Nginx serve files from within one of these directories and all outside files won't be publicly accessible.
 SSL is configured and files will be served from within the same public directory.

-### Domains

-#### Hostname Mapping
 Hostnames will map to directories in a certain way.
 Nginx will check if the given hostname maps to an existing directory or will strip off subdomains as long as a directory matches.
 This enables having subdomains pointing to a single host directory.